tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/text-preprocessing.md

 ## Overview

+In this building block, you will learn the essential steps of text pre-processing in R. You will use the 'tm' package and create a corpus, the main structure for managing text documents, to then conduct a range of text preprocessing tasks.
+These steps will allow you to transform raw text into a more structured and suitable form for analysis.
+Finally, you will explore the process of visualizing and analyzing text data using term-document matrices and word clouds.

+## Introduction

-Text mining is all about deriving insights from unstructured text data such as social media posts, consumer reviews and newspaper articles.
+Text mining is all about deriving insights from unstructured text data such as social media posts, consumer reviews, and newspaper articles.
 The ultimate goal is to turn a large collection of texts, a corpus, into insights that reveal important and interesting patterns in the data.
-This could include either computing sentiment of text or inferring the topic of a text among other common tasks.
+This could include either computing the sentiment of a text or inferring the topic of a text among other common tasks.

 Before we can move into the analysis of text, the unstructured nature of the data means there is a need to pre-process the raw text to transform it to provide some additional structure and clean the text to make it more amenable for further analysis.
 To illustrate some common pre-processing steps we will take some data on [Amazon reviews](https://www.kaggle.com/datasets/bharadwaj6/kindle-reviews) and use the `tm package` in R to clean up the review texts.

+In the GitHub repository linked below you can find the full R script `text_cleaning.R` which is used as a reference during this building block.
+We will cover the most relevant code snippets within it.
+However, we strongly recommend that you review the full script and keep it on hand while following the building block so you can replicate the presented results and get a comprehensive picture of the content.

 {{% cta-primary-center "Go to the GitHub Repository now" "https://github.com/srosh2000/book-review-analysis-example" %}}

 ## Steps for pre-processing text data